AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/IsChoice.md

 XmlSchemaManager.IsChoice Method
 ================================
-AutomationML 2.1 APIDetermines, whether the occurrence of a child with that name under a parent with that name is part of a choice (means that there are other exclusive alternatives for child nodes).
+Determines, whether the occurrence of a child with that name under a parent with that name is part of a choice (means that there are other exclusive alternatives for child nodes).
 If not, the child is defined in a sequence.
 For choices, the names of alternatives are available with [Choices(XName, XName)][1].

   **Namespace:**  [Aml.Engine.Schema][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)